How Commission Works in Ontario Real Estate — And What Buyers and Sellers in York Region Should Actually Understand

 Section Two

 If a percentage is used, it does not always have to be one flat number.
-RECO guidance explains that it may be written as a series of percentages that decrease at specified amounts as the sale price increases.
+It may be expressed as a series of percentages that decrease at specified amounts as the sale price or rental price increases.

-There is also an important limit.
-Ontario rules prohibit remuneration based on the difference between the property’s listing price and the final sale price.
+There is also an important limit: remuneration cannot be based on the difference between the property’s listing price and the final sale price.

-Good discipline: when reviewing a representation agreement, look for the method, the service scope, the term, the expiry, any holdover language, and the exact situations that could change what is payable.
+Good discipline: when reviewing a representation agreement, look for the method, services, scope, term, expiry, cancellation language, holdover language, and the exact situations that could change what is payable.

 Section Three